hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

-Below is the `hazelcast.xml` configuration file that comes with the release, located at `bin` folder.
+Below is the `hazelcast.xml` configuration file that comes with the release, located in the `bin` folder.

 ```xml
 <hazelcast xsi:schemaLocation="http://www.hazelcast.com/schema/config hazelcast-config-3.3.xsd"